Project title: Social insects in antiquity. A contribution to concepts of nature in the Greco-Roman culture.

 The dissertation project was completed in May 2016.

-The work was published as: Berrens, D., Soziale Insekten in der Antike.
+The dissertation was published as: Berrens, D., Soziale Insekten in der Antike.
 Ein Beitrag zu Naturkonzepten in der griechisch-römischen Kultur (H